Colombo Hockey and Football Club

-Colombo Hockey and Football Club (also known as CH & FC) is a Division 'A' rugby union team based in Colombo, Sri Lanka, that competes in the Dialog Rugby League in Sri Lanka.
+Colombo Hockey and Football Club (also known as CH & FC) is an Division 'A' rugby union team based in Colombo, Sri Lanka, that competes in the Dialog Rugby League in Sri Lanka.

 History

 The Colombo Football Club was established in 1879, playing their first match against a 'World' Team on 30 June that year.
 The Colombo Hockey was established in 1892.
 In 1896, the Football and Hockey Clubs combined to form the Colombo Hockey and Football Club (CH & FC).
 The club was based at the Colombo Racecourse and catered to Hockey and Rugby (football) enthusiasts.
 In 1962 when the Army acquired the Grandstand and the racecourse CH & FC moved to their current home at Maitland Crescent.
 Until 1965 all members and playing members of the club were required to be British, the club then allowed Sri Lankans to join, and it was not until 1971 that the first Sri Lankan captain of CH & FC, Bryan Baptist, was appointed.